areumhan0423/Google-Data-Analytics-/README.md

 **Summary**

 - Membership users would be more likely to use Cyclist for regular and commuting purposes with around 10 minutes per ride consistently.
-- Membership users prefer to hire bikes at 8am and 5pm during weekdays, during the warmer weather (April to October).
+- Membership users prefer to hire bikes at 8 am and 5 pm during weekdays, during the warmer weather (April to October).
 - Casual riders are more likely to take their trip for occasional and leisurely purposes for longer rides over the weekends.
 - Casual riders prefer to hire bikes in the same weather, but during the daylight hours of the weekend.